How to Grow Sage Indoors

 3. Place in its final container and fill around it with soil so that it’s tight, but not compacted.

-The Right Spot in Growing Sage Indoors
+The Right Spot for Growing Sage Indoors

-While you should take advantage of the sun (it’s free and perfect for plants) there are limited circumstances where indoor natural light is enough for Sage plants to grow well.
+While you should take advantage of the sun (it’s free and perfect for plants), there are limited circumstances where indoor natural light is enough for Sage plants to grow well.
 A very bright window can cut your grow light needs in half, but if you want to grow lots of Sage, you’ll still need one.
 For an introduction to grow lights, head over to our post on grow lights for indoor gardeners.
-We’ve also got a buying guide for screw in types, but to keep things simple in this guide, we’ll just provide directions for the 24W Screw in Bulb by Sansi, which we think is a good middle-of-the-road option.
+We’ve also got a buying guide for screw-in types, but to keep things simple in this guide, we’ll just provide directions for the 24W Screw in Bulb by Sansi, which we think is a good middle-of-the-road option.

 Sage plants need the equivalent of 6+ hours of direct sunlight [DLI of 18+ mol/m²/day] to grow their best.
 In order to provide an equivalent amount with a grow light, it needs to be pretty bright!
 The 24W Sansi bulb should be placed 6 inches away from the top of the plant.
 This will give your PPFD (the standard measure of brightness) of 500 μmol/m²/s.

 Sage plants are known as “short-day,” meaning they’ll switch their efforts to making seeds if they sense over 12 hours of darkness.
-We want to keep them in an earlier stage so we can keep harvesting the leaves, so we recommend setting up a timer to leave it on for at least14 hours per day.
+We want to keep them in an earlier stage so we can keep harvesting the leaves, so we recommend setting up a timer to leave it on for at least 14 hours per day.

 Sage Plants Grow Faster in Warmer Temps

 Sage plants are called “warm-weather crops” and will speed up their metabolism when temperatures are warmer.
-On the other hand, if things get too hot they’ll wilt and become prone to disease.
+On the other hand, if things get too hot, they’ll wilt and become prone to disease.
 Ideal temperatures are around 70°F but anything between 60 and 80°F grows well.

 Week 2-3: Check for Sprouts